gcid12/Rings_backend/OSX_MyRingDevSetupForV0.1.md

 ### Image upload storage and serving

+#### Imagemagick and Wand

-Imagick will process the images that are uploaded via the image widget in vespa
+Imagemagick will process the images that are uploaded via the image widget in vespa

 ```
 brew install imagemagick